dmchughaxway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 2. Log in as an administrator user and view the organizations, application developers, and applications.
 3. Log in as a non-administrator user and view the applications.

-### Step 7 - Update Cipher scheme
+### Step 7 - Update cipher scheme

 To make use of a more secure cipher scheme, you must re-encrypt your KPS data using the `kpsadmin` command.
-For more information see, [Update Cipher scheme](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#update-cipher-scheme).
+For more information see, [Update cipher scheme](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#update-cipher-scheme).

 {{< alert title="Note" color="primary" >}}The `kpsadmin` command with the `reencrypt` option only needs to be run on one node.{{< /alert >}}